 While they share many of the same risk factors, a heart attack affects the heart, while a stroke affects the brain.
 A stroke occurs when blood flow to the brain is interrupted, depriving brain tissue of oxygen.

 There are two major types of stroke; Hemorrhagic stroke occurs when a blood vessel in the brain bursts, resulting in bleeding in the surrounding tissue.
 Ischemic stroke occurs when a blood clot blocks a vessel carrying blood to the brain, cutting off blood supply to the brain.

-While genetic factors can contribute to stroke risk, up to 80 percent of strokes are preventable by managing risk factors.
+While genetic factors can contribute to stroke risk, up to 80% of strokes are preventable by managing risk factors.
 To prevent stroke, maintain healthy blood pressure, cholesterol and blood sugar levels.
 Maintain a healthy body weight.
 Get regular exercise.
 And also, please don’t smoke.

-Ischemic stroke can be treated with a clot-busting drug called tissue plasminogen activator (Alteplase), which must be administered within 3 to 4.5 hours of the onset of stroke.
+Ischemic stroke can be treated with a clot-busting drug known as a tissue-type plasminogen activator (thrombolytic therapy), which must be administered within 3 to 4.5 hours of the onset of stroke.
 Certain types of ischemic stroke can be treated by prescribing medication, surgically removing the blood clot or repairing the ruptured blood vessel.

 A transient ischemic attack (TIA), is a medical emergency that occurs when stroke symptoms last less than 24 hours without treatment.
 A TIA is a very strong predictor of a stroke; a person who has suffered one or more TIAs is almost 10 times more likely to have a stroke.